 The Musée des Arts Décoratif is housed in a fine 18th-century building.
-The museum’s exhibits include a variety of 18th and 19th century porcelain as well as furniture, sculptures, prints and glassware from Bordeaux and other areas of France.
+The museum’s exhibits include a variety of 18th and 19th-century porcelain as well as furniture, sculptures, prints and glassware from Bordeaux and other areas of France.

 Museum of Contemporary Art has a collection that includes such notable artists as Warhol, Dine, Magritte and Simon Hantai.
-The gallery hosts year round exhibitions, workshops and conferences.
+The gallery hosts year-round exhibitions, workshops, and conferences.
 Particularly delightful is the roof top terrace where not only contemporary works await but also a terrace restaurant and café with excellent food and comfortable chairs – a local favorite.

-Musée d’Aquitaine, with nearly 150,000 visitors a year, the museum presents the history of Aquitaine Bordeaux and its region from prehistory to the present day, through its prestigious collections of archeology, history and ethnography regional and extra-European.
+Musée d’Aquitaine, with nearly 150,000 visitors a year, the museum presents the history of Aquitaine Bordeaux and its region from prehistory to the present day, through its prestigious collections of archaeology, history and ethnography regional and extra-European.
 The “Museum of Civilization” presents each year several exhibitions exploring themes of history and world cultures.
 Finally, it provides the public with a cultural program: lecture, screenings, panel discussions, tours, concerts, meetings with foreign communities, educational workshops.

 Moshi Moshi is where Japan meets France head-on in a super-chic, minimalist fashion but where quality food is still the focus.
 The open kitchen lets you watch its celebrated chefs roll out sushi with unusual twists like foie gras and magret de canard (duck).

 Le Pressoir d‘Argent, the name is perhaps in honor of homard au pressoir, the chef‘s signature lobster dish.
 The seafood here is authentic and impressive.
 The opulent and luxurious decor by Jacques Garcia reflects the Baroque theatricality of the setting.